vvelasqz/vvelasqz/README.md

 - In systems biology I developed an integration framework to study barley immunity by integrating interactome, RNASeq, eQTL and Y2H-NGIS data.
 Here you can find the [details](https://github.com/vvelasqz/Barley_Interactome ) and the [manuscript](https://www.biorxiv.org/content/10.1101/2021.11.02.466982v1) of this work

-- Other projects where I am collaborating include the comparisson of molecular markers to characterize clinical isolates of [fusarium](https://github.com/vvelasqz/Fusarium_Genotyping), work that has been published [here](https://revistabiomedica.org/index.php/biomedica/article/download/5869/4919/)

 If you want more details you can find my CV [here](https://drive.google.com/file/d/1Ic5xGabjK0lirtI4n8pfSYqFDXbMNdhN/view?usp=sharing)

 ## ⚡ Interests